ErHaWeb/klaro_consent_manager/Documentation/QuickStart/Index.rst

         ..  tip::

             The advantage of using a name from this list is that the associated supplied title and description texts for the frontend are used automatically.
-Of course, these can still be customised later
+Of course, these can still be customised later.
+The preset fields are documented in :ref:`for-editors-service-general`.

     #.
 Under :guilabel:`Purposes` choose a purpose that best suits this service